-In 1998, the Board of Directors had six standing committees: Executive; Audit; Compensation; Nominating; Environmental, Health and Safety; and Investment.
+In 1998, the Board of Directors had six standing committees: Executive; Audit; Compensation; Nominating (now the Nominating and Corporate Governance Committee); Environmental, Health and Safety; and Investment.
 The general duties of these committees are described below.
 From time to time, the Board of Directors delegates additional duties to the standing committees.